aleesteele/aleesteele.github.io/_projects/2022-02-11-isoc-fellowship.md

 • Researched implications of growing internet satellite industry, interviewed experts across sectors
 • Designed interactive “Above clouds and below the sea” website that shares multimedia and information about physical infrastructures required for internet connectivity

+_This work was supported by the Internet Society through the Early Career fellowship throughout 2021 and 2022._